mnfalcon/TaskTracker/README.md

 # TaskTracker
-Task tracker project using ReactJS and Spring Boot
+Task tracker project using ReactJS and Spring Boot.
+The deployment branch is the one used for the live version at heroku.

 ## Requirements
 - Java Runtime Version 11